0shivamh/Feedback-System-in-php/README.md

 # Feedback-System-in-php
-The Student Feedback System is designed and develope using HTML,CSS,PHP and Backend is developed using MYSql database
+The Student Feedback System is designed and develope using HTML,CSS,PHP and using MYSql database

 +++++++++++++++++++++++++++++
 Rquirements: